Ravno massacre

 In early October 1991, the village of Ravno in Herzegovina, inhabited mostly by Croats, was destroyed by the Yugoslav People's Army (JNA) and associated reservists.
-In several days of violence marked by shelling, raids, and expulsions, 24 civilians were killed, 34 died of "natural" death, 11 were injured, and 18 were taken away to Trebinje.
+In several days of violence marked by shelling, shootings, raids, and expulsions, 24 civilians were killed, 34 died of "natural" death, 11 were injured, and 18 were taken away to Trebinje.
 The entire settlement was reduced to rubble.
 Survivors described flames swallowing their homes, neighbors being dragged away, and the silence of a village emptied overnight.
 Ravno is remembered as one of the first places in Bosnia and Herzegovina where civilians were deliberately targeted during the Yugoslav Wars.

 Background

 By late 1991 the war in Croatia had escalated.
 JNA units were ordered to break through southern Dalmatia and surround Dubrovnik.
 Ravno lay directly on the route toward the Croatian town of Ston.
 On 1 October 1991, a JNA convoy of 82 trucks carrying about 450 soldiers entered Trebinje and advanced toward Ravno.
 The units involved included the Titograd Corps, whose soldiers soon turned their artillery on the village.
 Official propaganda at the time claimed that Ravno “was not even part of Bosnia and Herzegovina,” denying its existence inside the republic and presenting it instead as a Croatian stronghold.